Your Guide to Move Manufacturing from China to Mexico

 - Free trade agreements.
 China has 16 Free Trade Agreements with trade and investment partners.
 While it also has bilateral investment agreements with more than 100 countries, the U.S. views these agreements as weaker than the investment treaties it typically seeks to negotiate.
 Mexico, on the other hand, has more free trade agreements than any other country in the world.
 It’s a strong partner to more than 50 countries, with agreements reaching into Europe, South America and Africa.

-How To Move Your Manufacturing from China to Mexico
+How To Move Your Production from China to Mexico

 Shifting your production center isn’t always an easy process.
 When Xcel moved its manufacturing out of China, CEO Robert D’Loren found building a new supply chain that met the old standards of quality took some trial and error.
 "It took us five deliveries to get it right," D’Loren told NPR.
 "Everything that could go wrong did go wrong."